Unique patented solutions robust to track broad populations in a variety of environments.

 - Monitor vital signals

-- Control devices
+- Control and interact with devices

 - Cue visual attention